danielrs/dotfiles-legacy/README.md

 ### How are the folders structured?

-The root folder contains the **dotfiles** and the script `dotpkg` for installing the dotfiles:
+The root folder contains the **dotfiles** and the script `dotpkg` for installing the dotfiles.
+The command:

 `dotpkg install`

 Iterates over each **dotfile** and executes its installation script (if any).
+And the command:

 `dotpkg login`

-Executed at each login.
-Iterates over each **dotfile** and adds the  `bin` folder (if present) to the `PATH`.
+Executes after each login; it iterates over each **dotfile** and adds the  `bin` folder (if present) to the `PATH`.

 #### dotfile

 Each **dotfile** can *optionally* contain another `dotpkg` script, and a `bin` folder:

 1. **dotpkg**
 	A script for performaning any required preparations before installation.
-This script is also response for creating the appropiate symlinks.
+This script is also responsible for creating the appropiate symlinks.

 2. **bin/**

-	A folder that can contain scripts and executables that are added to environment PATH *if* present
+	A folder that can contain scripts and executables that are added to environment PATH by `dotpkg login`.

 The structure of other files is not predefined.